khoanguyen123/gacd/README.md

   2. So, need to read "subject_test.txt".
 Each row identifies a subject whose observation is in the matching row number in "X_test.txt"

-  3.
+  3. Similarly, "y_test.txt" identifies an activity by number (e.g. 1 = WALKING, 2 = WALKING_UPSTAIRS, ...).
+So, we need to map them to meaningful names using "activity_labels.txt"

+  4. Combine them all (via cbind) into a single TEST dataset

 2. Do the same with TRAINING dataset

 3. Merge TEST and TRAINING dataset into one data frame via rbind

-Merges the training and the test sets to create one data set.
-Extracts only the measurements on the mean and standard deviation for each measurement.
+4. Extract only the measurements on the mean and standard deviation for each row using select{dplyr} function

-Uses descriptive activity names to name the activities in the data set Appropriately labels the data set with descriptive variable names.
-From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+5. Create a new dataset (hopefully tidy) with the average of each variable (e.g. each of the means and stds above) per activity per participant

+6. The new dataset is written to a file called "result.txt" in current directory